Lowe's lays out plan to boost sales, eyes acquisitions

 Some investors said late last year that it made sense for the two chains to get together to better fight Home Depot.

-He called Rona a "very interesting company" and said it had many attractive qualities like its footprint in Quebec, a market where Lowe's has hardly any presence at the moment.
+He called Rona a "very interesting company" and said it had many attractive qualities such as its footprint in Quebec, a market where Lowe's has hardly any presence at the moment.

+Rona said in a statement late on Tuesday that it was not for sale and that combining with another company was not in its best interests.

 Rona's shares rose 12.2 percent to C$10.49 on the Toronto Stock Exchange.
 Lowe's shares closed down 1 percent at $31.07 on the New York Stock Exchange on Tuesday.

 Rona, once Canada's dominant do-it-yourself chain, has fared poorly as Lowe's and Home Depot have made inroads in the country.
-Same-store sales fell 7.3 percent in the fiscal year ended December 25, 2011.
+Same-store sales fell 7.3 percent in the fiscal year ending December 25, 2011.

 The Canadian company said on February 23 that it was shifting its focus from big-box stores, and would close or reduce the size of 23 outlets to stay competitive.